 The following video reflects on why Wisconsin is a great choice for employers.

-About the Roundtable
+About the Wis-MAC Coalition

 - Four task groups were developed to review the Virginia MMAC program model and to develop and recommend the program elements for the Wisconsin Military Medics & Corpsmen program.
 These include: